UKP-SQuARE/square-core/square-model-inference-api/README.md

 ### Docker
 1. For each model server that should run, create a `.env.$model` to configure it.
    See [here](inference_server/.env.example) for an example.
-2. Configure `docker-compose.yaml` by adding services for the treafik reverse proxy, and the model servers (each with their .env file).
+2. Configure `docker-compose.yaml` by adding services for the Traefik reverse proxy, and the model servers (each with their .env file).
 See [docker-compose.yml](docker-compose.yml) for an example.

 To test whether the api is running you can execute: